-According to the American Pediatrics Association, the most common Halloween injuries are burns from flammable costumes, eye injuries from sharp objects, and injuries from collisions with vehicles.
+According to the American Academy of Pediatrics, the most common Halloween injuries are pedestrian injuries, burns from flammable costumes and eye injuries from sharp objects.

-"Even the ones that are too old to be out with mom and dad, remind them: Don't go out with strangers," says officer Stan Muszynski of Shelby Township.
+“Even the ones that are too old to be out with mom and dad, remind them: Don’t go out with strangers,” says officer Stan Muszynski.
 We say this all the time, but kids will go.
-Strangers say, 'Hey, I'll give you a ride for a treat,' and kids will go.
+Strangers say, ‘Hey, I’ll give you a ride for a treat,’ and kids will go.

 “Don’t jump in if you don’t know the person.”

 Keep these tricks in mind and have a safe, fun-filled Halloween with your kids!